keyboardio/Kaleidoscope/README.md

 > When queried, it will list the color indexes.
 When used as a setter, it
 > expects one index per key.
 >
-> The palette can be set via the `palette` focus command, implemented by the
+> The palette can be set via the `palette` focus command, provided by the
-> `FOCUS_HOOK_LEDPALETTETHEME` hook explained below.
+> `LEDPaletteTheme` plugin.

 ## Focus commands

-The plugin provides a single `Focus` hook, `FOCUS_HOOK_LEDPALETTETHEME`, implementing the following command:

 ### `palette`